10 ways you’re failing at IT audits

 Few people are happy to hear about an upcoming audit of their division.
 Who wants an outside expert reviewing your operation, documentation and interviewing staff?
 Viewing auditors as adversaries only leads to further problems.

 “I view audit as another business stakeholder.
 Regular meetings with auditors are a key part of the process,” Leidinger says.
 “In many cases, auditors review our processes against well-known standards and best practices.
 That assessment helps to validate our process.
-As we transition our organization to agile, audit has reviewed our processes and approach.
+As we transition our organisation to agile, audit has reviewed our processes and approach.
 IT has helped us to make a successful transition.”

 Preparing your staff to meet these expectations will go a long way toward achieving successful audit results, and you can only do that by viewing auditors as partners in that process — not adversaries.
-After all, if your organization is carrying out a business transformation, an audit can serve as an objective way to measure performance in support of goals, and can potentially result in more resources if auditors believe additional resources to be necessary to achieve them.
+After all, if your organisation is carrying out a business transformation, an audit can serve as an objective way to measure performance in support of goals, and can potentially result in more resources if auditors believe additional resources to be necessary to achieve them.

 You trap your staff in complex policies and procedures